hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/biogassifier2021-02-12.png" alt="Farm plan co-gen" width="400">
 </p>

-The technologies for using waste wood and crop biomass to provide utility services have received strong research and development support from governments where climate change is a priority.
+The technologies for using waste wood and waste crop biomass to provide utility services have received strong research and development support from governments where climate change is a priority.
 This is because the technology is one of the very few that integrates with the natural environment, can realistically become carbon-negative, be deployed at scale, and potentially provide all utility services in a sustainable manner.
 A good summary of the technology is provided by this [Energy and Environmental Science Article](https://pubs.rsc.org/en/content/articlepdf/2016/ee/c6ee00935b) from the Royal Society of Chemistry, with practical examples of use listed below.

 - [Agroforestry for Biomass Production - Benefiting Canadians](https://www.aftaweb.org/latest-newsletter/temporate-agroforester/97-2008-vol-17/april-no-1/74-agroforestry-for-biomass-production-benefiting-canadians.html)
 - [Practical example - heat and electricity at Scotston Farm](https://www.youtube.com/watch?v=i9xmWJ4hAGs)